CJPete22/ideal-telegram/README.md

        * GitHub username 1: dwautlet    name 1: Derek
        * GitHub username 2: CJPete22    name 2: Carly
        * GitHub username 3: tkachelski  name 3: Theo
    * When did you complete this exercise?
-10/28 *YAY* procrastination! & Mid-Terms -.- the perfect storm.
+10/28
-   * How long did it take your team to complete this exercise?
-Probs an hour or two
+   * How long did it take your team to complete this exercise? two hours

 ## Table of Contents